Optable/optable-web-sdk/README.md

 ## Demo Pages

-The demo pages are working examples of both `identify` and `targeting` APIs, as well as an integration with the [Google Ad Manager 360](https://admanager.google.com/home/) ad server, enabling the targeting of ads served by GAM360 to audiences activated in the [Optable](https://optable.co/) sandbox.
+The demo pages are working examples of both `identify` and `targeting` APIs, as well as an integration with the [Google Ad Manager 360](https://admanager.google.com/home/) ad server, enabling the targeting of ads served by GAM360 to audiences activated in the [Optable](https://optable.co/) DCN.

 You can browse a recent (but not necessarily the latest) released version of the demo pages at [https://demo.optable.co/](https://demo.optable.co/).
 The source code to the demos can be found [here](https://github.com/Optable/optable-web-sdk/tree/master/demos).
-The demo pages will connect to the [Optable](https://optable.co/) demo sandbox at `sandbox.optable.co` and reference the web site slug `web-sdk-demo`.
+The demo pages will connect to the [Optable](https://optable.co/) demo DCN at `sandbox.optable.co` and reference the web site slug `web-sdk-demo`.
 The GAM360 targeting demo loads ads from a GAM360 account operated by [Optable](https://optable.co/).